teacheredu-euniwell/oer-diversity-inclusion/README.md

-Source : D3.27 Definition of common professional standards for European teachers.pdf

-_--> SR fragt ob die Grafik veröffentlicht wurde?_
-_Falls nicht, dann in Einleitung paraphrasieren_

 [^1]: Florian, L. (2017).
 Teacher education for the changing demographics of schooling: Inclusive education for each and every learner.
 In Teacher education for the changing demographics of schooling (pp. 9-20).
 Springer, Cham.

 [^2]: Popkewitz, T. S. (2004).
 Educational standards: Mapping who we are and are to become.
 The Journal of the Learning Sciences, 13(2), 243-256.

 [^3]: Asp-Onsjö, L. (2006). Åtgärdsprogram-dokument eller verktyg?
 En fallstudie i en kommun

+[^4]: D3.27 Definition of common professional standards for European teachers.pdf (Sarah ask if the EUniWEll document was made public)

 ## UNESCO Global Education Report on Inclusion and Education